 In this volatile and unsettling market, finding ways to outperform the market is much easier said than done.
-However, one screening tool that has proven to be effective in determining whether a stock will move higher is insider buying due to one simple reason: they buy stocks, just like us, to make more money.
-In addition, they arguably have the best view of the company being a part of the day-to-day operations and/or have a large investment of their own that they'd like to see increase in value.
-Below is a stock with strong insider buying.
+However, one screening tool that has proven to be effective in determining whether a stock is moving higher is insider buying due to one simple reason: they buy stocks, just like us, to make more money.
+In addition, they arguably have the best view of the company being a part of the day-to-day operations and/or have a large investment of their own which they like to see increase in value.
+Below are a pair of stocks with strong insider buying.

 As always, respectful comments and questions are always welcome on the message board below and please know any viewpoints are simply just the opinion of the blogger.
 I always strongly recommend every investor to do follow-up research and due diligence for the sake of their financial health.